T

 museum

-Housed in a beautifully restored 18th-century fondouk (caravanserai), this museum showcases traditional Moroccan woodwork, tools, and crafts.
-The building itself is an architectural gem.
+Housed in a beautifully restored 18th-century fondouk (caravanserai), this museum showcases traditional Moroccan woodworking techniques and tools.
+The building itself is a stunning example of Islamic architecture.

 ~90 min